Blog - Commercial

 Alongside the 3 major factors listed above, there are other important factors that can affect commercial property valuations.
 These include:

-- Urgency to rent or sell the property
+- The urgency to rent or sell the property

 - Current / best use